Chain recurrence and Selgrade`s theorem for affine flows: Uniformly hyperbolic affine flows

 (ii) The affine flow $\Psi$ and its homogeneous part $\Phi$ are conjugate by the homeomorphism

 where $h_{aff}^{0}(b,x)=x-e(b,0),b\in B$. \end{theorem}

 Note that

-Again we assume throughout that the base space BB is chain transitive.
+Again we assume throughout that the base space $B$ is chain transitive.
 The following result characterizes the chain recurrent set for hyperbolic affine flows.

 \begin{theorem} Suppose that $\Psi$ is a uniformly hyperbolic affine flow.
-Then the chain recurrent set of the linear part $\Phi$ of $\Psi$ is $\mathcal{R}=B\times\{0\}$ and $h_{aff}(\mathcal{R} )=\{(b,-e(b,0))\left\vert b\in B\right. \}$ is the chain recurrent set for the affine flow $\Psi$.
+Then the chain recurrent set of the linear part $\Phi$ of $\Psi$ is $\mathcal{R}=B\times\{0_{H}\}$ and $h_{aff}(\mathcal{R} )=\{(b,-e(b,0))\left\vert b\in B\right. \}$ is the chain recurrent set for the affine flow $\Psi$.
 The set $h_{aff}(\mathcal{R})$ is compact and chain transitive. \end{theorem}

-\begin{proof} For the linear flow $\Phi$ every invariant proper subset of the stable bundle $\mathcal{V}^{1}$ is contained in $B\times\{0\}$ which is chain transitive, and the same holds for the unstable bundle $\mathcal{V}^{2}$.
-For any invariant subset of $B\times H$, the projections to the stable and the unstable bundle are again invariant, which shows that the chain recurrent set of the linear part $\Phi$ of $\Psi$ is $\mathcal{R}=B\times\{0\}$.
+\begin{proof} For the linear flow $\Phi$ every chain recurrent point in the stable subbundle $\mathcal{V}^{1}$ is contained in the product $B\times\{0_{H}\}$, which is chain transitive, and the same holds for the unstable bundle $\mathcal{V}^{2} $.
+Since $B\times H=\mathcal{V}^{1}\oplus\mathcal{V}^{2}$ it follows that the chain recurrent set of $\Phi$ is $\mathcal{R}=B\times\{0_{H}\}$.
+For the proof of these assertions, note that similar arguments as for Antunez, Mantovani, and Var\~{a}o \cite[Corollary 2.11]{Antunez} can be used, where hyperbolic linear operators on Banach spaces are considered.
 By Theorem \ref{Theorem5.1}

 Thus $h_{aff}(\mathcal{R})$ is compact since $B$ is compact and $e(\cdot,0)$ is continuous.